 Now that you know the channel to use to share your content, you need a commodity to sell.

-To differentiate yourself from the competition, you can take a unique approach where you build guides for your customers.
+To differentiate yourself from the competition, you can take a unique approach where you use AI content writing tools to build guides for your customers.
 Guides are resources showing your prospective buyers how to use your products or services.

 They should offer in-depth knowledge of your offering and how it can meet customers’ needs.